PeachyDB-Inc/PeachyDB/Deployment/Tool2-DeleteServerStack.md

 ```

-Please wait for the command to finish execution, do not Ctrl-C it.
-This operation can take
-some time to complete.
-Just to be double sure keep an eye on the Cloudformation Console to make
-sure that everything is deleted.
+Please wait for the command to finish execution, do not Ctrl-C it (hitting Ctrl-C will not cancel the command, it has already been submitted to AWS and it has to be allowed to complete).
+This operation can take some time to complete.
+Just to be double sure keep an eye on the Cloudformation Console to make sure that everything is deleted.